dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 }
 ```

-To enable the incremental loading for this endpoint, you can use the following configuration:
+To enable the incremental loading for this endpoint, you can use the following endpoint configuration:

 ```py
 {